Leslie Anne Miller: Philanthropy and community service

 Appointed to the board of trustees of the Philadelphia Museum of Art in 2011, Miller was then elected as chair of that board in October 2016, succeeding former board chair Constance H. Williams, who was named chair emerita.
 At the time of the appointment, Miller's husband, Richard B. Worley, was chairman of the board for the Philadelphia Orchestra.
 According to 2018 news reports, Miller had assumed a significant role in raising $525 million in support of the multimillion dollar renovation of the Philadelphia Museum of Art (expected completion in 2020).
 Interviewed in 2018 regarding her professional and public service, Miller expressed her view of the importance of the arts, noting:

 "Our museum is a very important civic partner and is making a huge contribution on multiple levels.
 The arts, and culture in general, provide nourishment for the soul, and I think that they are a source of hope.
 They’re a gift in our midst, and they are a gift that is largely accessible to all."

+Controversy Surrounding Sasha Suda's Dismissal

+In November 2025, Leslie Anne Miller was named in a lawsuit filed by former Philadelphia Museum of Art (PAM) Director Sasha Suda.
+Suda’s suit alleges that Miller, in her capacity as Board Chair, played a central role in undermining her leadership and fostering a toxic environment at the museum.

+Board Culture and Governance

 Previously, Miller served as a member of the board during the early years of the Kimmel Center for the Performing Arts, as well as on the boards of the Pennsylvania Ballet, the Free Library of Philadelphia, the Medical College of Pennsylvania, and the Philadelphia Flower Show, as well as on the board of her alma mater, Mount Holyoke College.